 The company deployed EXALEAD's Sourcing & Standardization Intelligence solution after a second study determined it to be an effective tool for increasing reuse, and one for which they could achieve a 100% return on investment in just six months with as little as a 1% reduction in NPI.

-5.3.
-Small Costs Really Add Up: Industrial Equipment Industry of elevator components, modules and systems, faced a significant challenge in using the massive amount of diverse data across its globally-located plants to support part reuse.
+6.3.
+Small Costs Really Add Up: Industrial Equipment Industry and systems, faced a significant challenge in using the massive amount of diverse data across its globally-located plants to support part reuse.